 Would love to hear from you and welcome your feedback and suggestions.
 What do you wanna talk about?
 What questions might I be able to help with?
 Use our Contact Us page to tell us what you like, hate, love, wanna hear more about, or just to say howdy!

-Tyler: I live in WNC with my wife Britney, our 2 boys: ages 3 and 2 months, and an English Bulldog named Bruce.
+Tyler: I live in WNC with my wife Britney, our 2 boys.
 I work in conservation for a local entity of government that helps landowners in all matters of natural resource conservation.
 Wanna leave this earth better than I found it, and make sure changes happen to give my sons and future progeny more of a chance in WNC than I have had.
 I am a public lands advocate, both management and federal possession.
-QDM advocate, QDMA volunteer.
-This link is something I did Remington 200 Video scroll down to the video titled “Conservation”
+QDMA volunteer.
+BHA Volunteer.
+Wildlife Advocate.

 Chad A. Rischar